ctb/resume/WHOAMI.md

 ## Overview

-My pre-faculty research was been in developmental molecular biology, gene networks, and systems biology, but since then I've focused on how to make (biological) sense of large amounts of sequencing data, typically from non-model systems (so largely transcriptomes and
+My pre-faculty research was in developmental molecular biology, gene networks, and systems biology, but since then I've focused on how to make (biological) sense of large amounts of sequencing data, typically from non-model systems (so largely transcriptomes and